OfficeDev/office-scripts-docs/docs/develop/javascript-objects.md

   range.load("numberFormat");
   await context.sync();

-  // Iterate over the entire range. range.numberFormat.forEach((rowItem, rowIndex) => {
+  // Iterate through the arrays of rows and columns corresponding to those in the range. range.numberFormat.forEach((rowItem, rowIndex) => {
     range.numberFormat[rowIndex].forEach((columnItem, columnIndex) => {
       // Treat the numberFormat as a string so we can do text comparisons.